Frequently Asked Questions

 What should I do after a treatment?

-We advise most patients to try to take it easy after an acupuncture treatment.
-As the body can be quite relaxed and musculature can be looser we advise people to avoid strenuous exercise after treatment to avoid injury and to give your body time to recover.
-We also advise people to hydrate after acupuncture treatments.
+We advise most patients to take it easy after an Acupuncture treatment.
+After Acupuncture the body is often very relaxed.
+Musculature is looser and bones can shift easily.
+We advise people to avoid strenuous exercise particularly heavy lifting after treatment to avoid injury and to give your body time to recover.
+We also advise people to hydrate after Acupuncture treatments.